integromat/vscode-apps-sdk/README.md

    *Note: If you intend to have multiple apps in a single workspace, each app must be cloned into a different subdirectory.*

-5. When the `clone` process is finished VS Code switches the view to File Explorer, where newly downloaded files are placed and the app `README` file will be opened.
+5. When the `clone` process is finished VS Code switches the view to File Explorer, where newly pulled files are placed and the app `README` file will be opened.

    *After this step the local development is ready to use! 👍*